Drug overdoses are a leading cause of unintentional death in the United States. The

 Treating and preventing opioid use disorder is a responsibility we all must share.
-Here's why it is now more important than ever for families to have access to the care they need, including help with drug addiction.
+Here's why it is important for families to have access to the care they need, including help with drug addiction.

 What are opioids?

-Opioids are a category of highly addictive narcotic substances that include prescription pain medicine and illicit opioids like heroin.
-They are products, or synthetic versions, of the opium produced in small amounts by poppy plants.
-Large doses can slow body's heart and breathing rate to the point of stopping completely.
+Opioids are a category of highly addictive narcotic drugs.
+They include prescription pain medicine and illegal substances like heroin.
+Opioids are a class of drugs synthetic or semi-synthetic versions, of the opium produced in small amounts by opium poppy plants.
+Large doses can slow the body's heart and breathing rate to the point of stopping completely.

 The opioid epidemic's effect on children & teens

-Poisoning and overdose.
-Children and teens hospitalized for opioid poisoning tripled between 1997 and 2012.
-Most of the overdose patients were teens, but the largest increase in
+Children and teens hospitalized for opioid poisonings tripled between 1997 and 2012.
+Most of the patients were teens, but the largest increase in poisonings was among

 secure place.
 Count and monitor the number of pills you have and lock them up.
 Do not allow your child or teen unsupervised access to these medications.
 Never let your child take

-Use only when nothing else works.
 If your child has a surgical procedure , you may be concerned about how to help your child

-Ask for help.
-If you think you or your child may be using opioids nonmedically, or developing addiction, don't hesitate to seek help.
-Opioid use disorder is a chronic, treatable condition that can be managed successfully with medication and recovery support services.
-Your child's pediatrician can explain treatment and resources available for teen and young adult patients with opioid use disorders, or provide referrals to other providers who can help.
-Similar treatment is available for pregnant individuals with opioid addiction, as part of a comprehensive public health approach.
+If you think you or your child may be using opioids nonmedically, or any medication nonmedically, don't hesitate to seek help.
+Your child's pediatrician can explain how medication treatment can help teen and young adult patients with opioid use disorders, or refer them to other providers who can.
+Similar treatment is available for pregnant individuals with opioid use disorder.